Qubes-Community/Contents/docs/configuration/split-ssh.md

     ![check integration status](https://aws1.discourse-cdn.com/free1/uploads/qubes_os/original/1X/2ef14b195947d2190306b500298379458d6194da.png)

 12. Open the entry you created and select your private key in the "SSH Agent" section.
+Don't forget to also check the first two options.

     ![select private key](https://aws1.discourse-cdn.com/free1/uploads/qubes_os/optimized/1X/0d19ae6f3545a154823a8b3f8c89d52f6e0d6b68_2_594x500.png)

 #### Testing the KeePassXC Setup

-1. Close your KeePassXC database and run `ssh-add -L`.
+1. Close your KeePassXC database and run `ssh-add -L` in a `vault` VM terminal.
 It should return `The agent has no identities.`

    ```shell_prompt
    [user@vault ~]$ ssh-add -L